rberrelleza/proxy/README.md

 Simple tcp proxy package and executable binary in Golang.
 The executable provides both TCP and TCP/TLS connection.

+:warning: This code is for test purpose, it is sometimes ugly, it is not production ready, and the API will probably change. :warning:

 ## Installation

 With a correctly configured [Go toolchain](https://golang.org/doc/install):